 The Yield report has been deprecated and is no longer available.
 You can find similar functionality in the “Demand comparison” card on your Overview Home dashboard, along with more insights and analysis.

 The different Home dashboards can be used together to get a full picture of how your network’s performing.
-And for more in-depth exploration, you can open any of the cards as reports by clicking View in Query Tool.
+And for more in-depth exploration, you can open any of the cards as reports by clicking View in reporting.

 See which classified advertisers and detected yield partners are bringing you the most revenue, impressions, eCPM, and viewability.
-Click the name of a classified advertiser to see a detailed dashboard, or click View in Query Tool to investigate all classified advertisers or yield partners further.
+Click the name of a classified advertiser to see a detailed dashboard, or click View in reporting to investigate all classified advertisers or yield partners further.

 Ad Manager detects yield partners from line items using multiple signals, including line item names and bid traffic signals.
 This detection is approximate and only selected exchanges can be detected from line items, including the following: